rbnorris3/angular-tour-of-heroes/README.md

 -----------

-Also, we need to add the module for the uppoercase pipe, which is in CommonModule, and it needs to go in the heroes.component
+Also, we need to add the module for the uppercase pipe, which is in CommonModule.
+This goes in the heroes.component

 IN heroes.component.ts